About The Museum

 Why visit the museum?

-Admire the beauty of more than five thousand historical artifacts representative of Islamic civilization
+Admire the beauty of more than five thousand exquisite historical artefacts from the Islamic Civilization

-The museum comprises seven spacious galleries and display areas; its permanent collection is organised as follows:
+The museum comprises of seven spacious galleries and display areas; its permanent collection is organised as follows:

 The Abu Bakr Gallery of Islamic Faith